KevinHayesParrish/govisn/README.md

 ## Attributions

 GoVisn is written in the go language and uses [go-sqlite3](https://github.com/mattn/go-sqlite3), [gosnmp](https://github.com/soniah/gosnmp) and [G3N](https://github.com/g3n/engine) libraries for their database, SNMP and 3D rendering capabilities.
 Many thanks to the authors of these libraries for the use of their work.
-Yasuhiro Matsumoto (a.k.a mattn) and G.J.R.
-Timmer for [go-sqlite3](https://github.com/mattn/go-sqlite3), Sonia Hamilton, sonia@snowfrog.net for [gosnmp](https://github.com/soniah/gosnmp), and Daniel Salvadori and leonsal for [G3N](https://github.com/g3n/engine).
+1. Yasuhiro Matsumoto (a.k.a mattn) and G.J.R.
+Timmer for [go-sqlite3](https://github.com/mattn/go-sqlite3),
+2. Sonia Hamilton, sonia@snowfrog.net for [gosnmp](https://github.com/soniah/gosnmp), and
+3. Daniel Salvadori and leonsal for [G3N](https://github.com/g3n/engine).

 I stand on the shoulders of giants.

 ## Caveats
 1. The Apple MacOS implementation of G3N only allows a linewidth of 1.
 Therefore, on MacOS implementations of GoVisn, the network links will always be a linewidth of 1, regardless of the link utilization percentage.
-2. The technique to disover the Layer 3 network using a single router seed address to is still under development.
-I need to port the resursion algorithm from the Java V15N app to golang.
+2. When executing GoVisn on a monitor with 16x10 aspect ration (a laptop, for instance), G3N may not properly support the menu bars and items.
+Mouse clicking may also not be accurate.
+There may be a bug in the G3N implementation, or I may not be properly utilizing G3N.

 ## Usage of GoVisn:
 govisn *options*